istresearch/dog-whistle/docs/usage.rst

 .. warning:: You **must** correct these lines before using the dog whistle in production, otherwise our datadog metrics will not be consistent

+Please note that the ``dw_analyze()`` method may not pick everything up, and it is important to test and look through your code to find any problematic lines.
+Multiline log states, or more complex logging may not be picked up.

 **Auto-Generated Template Settings**